Beautiful color screen

 |Battery life||6 days||7 days|

 The Fitbit Versa 3 and the Fitbit Charge 4 are both capable fitness trackers.
 You'll get a reliable heart rate monitor, calorie counter, sleep tracker, female health tracker, and stopwatch with both models.
 The deciding factor is whether you favor a smartwatch-style watch with a touchscreen or a basic tracker.

 So who wins our Fitbit Versa vs. Charge 4 challenge?
 If I were jumping on the Fitbit bandwagon today, I wouldn't hesitate to invest in the newer Versa 3.
-For me, the GPS, precise heart rate tracking, and color touchscreen make it the clear win.
+For me, the GPS, precise heart rate tracking, and color touchscreen make it the clear winner.

 A solid smartwatch/tracker combo

 Best affordable tracker

-It's lacking Alexa, but the Charge 4 comes with every health and fitness metric you can imagine, and it has built-in GPS.
+It lacks Alexa, but the Charge 4 comes with every health and fitness metric you can imagine and has built-in GPS.